 Carefully review the application rules and checklist.
 The permit fee is pending.
 Contact the Tulsa Police Department Special Events Unit (918) 586-6054 for police service cost recovery fees.

 A Special Event Permit does not negate the additional requirements of obtaining the proper Health, Alcohol, Beer, Tent, Park, Vendor, Sales and Amusement Ride Permits for an outdoor event.
 You will be responsible to contact the below relevant agencies for other specific permits and/or licenses.

-- Instructions: Type and complete the Special Event Permit Application using Abode Acrobat.
+- Instructions: Type and complete the Special Event Permit Application using Abode Acrobat or Abode Reader.
 Any omission will delay the Special Event Permit Application Process.Handwritten applications and faxes will not be processed.

 - Tents: If you are placing a tent (includes inflatable type dome), canopy, stage, or scaffold, etc. on public property, private property, or parking lot, you may need a Tent Permit and/or Building Permit.
 Tents 400 square feet or less (e.g. 10 x 10, 10 x 20 or 20 x 20) do not require a Tent Permit.
 Tents over 400 square feet (e.g. 20 x 25 or larger - includes below tent groupings) do require a Tent Permit.
 If a tent permit is required, must obtain a tent permit before erecting a tent.
 Tent stakes driven into the ground, street or tent straps attached to poles are prohibited on public property.
 Please contact the One-Stop-Permit Center at (918) 596-9601.
 The tent permit application is available online and requires submittal of the application ten (10) days prior to the event.
 Review below Tent requirements: